November 27, 2019

 Daytrip Destination: Menemsha Harbor, MA

 The harbor basin is confined, yet can accommodate surprisingly large vessels.
-The town reserves 16 slips and 2 guest moorings for transient vessels up to 40 feet, available on a first-come, first-served basis.
-Smaller boats may be able to tie up along the bulkhead adjacent to the fuel docks while they explore the village, but check in with the harbormaster first.
+The town reserves 16 slips and two guest moorings for transient vessels up to 40 feet, available on a first-come, first-served basis.
+Smaller boats may be able to tie up along the bulkhead adjacent to the fuel docks while they explore the village, but check in with the harbormaster’s office first.
+Of course, you can also anchor outside the harbor.

-Ashore, nothing takes the chill off a fall day on the water than some warm chowder, steamers, clam cakes or a lobster roll at Larsen’s Fish Market (open until October 20), or some grilled fare, fries and ice cream at The Bite or the Menemsha Galley.
+Ashore, you’ll find chowder, steamers, clam cakes and lobster rolls at Larsen’s Fish Market (open until October 20), and you can take home some fresh fish or shellfish from the market.
+Another option is the Menemsha Galley.
 A short stroll brings you to several interesting shops and boutiques, including Menemsha Blues, Pandora’s Box, and Copperworks.
 If you need provisions, the Menemsha Market, at the head of the harbor, carries basic groceries in-season.